Best Ent Specialists, Doctors, Surgeons in Pune | Best Ent Hospital in Pune, India

 - Voice Fatigability

-- Person listening to you on telephone cannot understand your language content.
+- The person listening to you on the telephone cannot understand your language content.

 - Persistent Throat irritation

 - Voice quality change after any operative

 Ophthalmic Plastic and Reconstructive Surgery is a specialized area of ophthalmology that deals with the management of deformities and abnormalities of the eyelids, lacrimal (tear) system, the orbit (the bony cavity surrounding the eye), and the adjacent face.
 Ophthalmic plastic and reconstructive surgeon is an ophthalmologist (medical doctor and eye surgeon) who has completed additional training in plastic surgery as it relates to the eyes and their surrounding structures.

 Ophthalmic plastic surgery is the plastic surgery of the structures surrounding the eye and face.
 Since such surgery can affect one’s ability to see, ophthalmic plastic surgeons are best qualified to perform these delicate surgeries and also provide any care that the eye itself may need.

 - Thyroid Eye Disease